opencybersecurityalliance/kestrel-lang/README.rst

   - composing reusable hunting flows from individual hunting steps.
   - reasoning with human-friendly entity-based data representation abstraction.
   - thinking across heterogeneous data and threat intelligence sources.
-  - applying existing public and proprietary detection logic as analytics.
+  - applying existing public and proprietary detection logic as analytic hunt steps.
-  - reusing and sharing individual hunting steps and entire hunt books.
+  - reusing and sharing individual hunting steps, hunt-flow, and entire hunt books.

 - **Kestrel runtime**: a machine interpreter that deals with *how to hunt*.